FEUP-LDTS-2021/ldts-project-assignment-g1301/docs/README.md

 #### **Consequences**

-The singleton have the following consequences:
+The singleton has the following consequences:
-- We can make sure that only exits one instance of the game
+- We can make sure that there only exits one instance of the game
 - We gain a global access point to that game
-- The game is only initialize when it's requested for the first time
+- The game is only initialized when it's requested for the first time

 #### KNOWN CODE SMELLS AND REFACTORING SUGGESTIONS

-#### **Duplicate Code**
-Inadequate implementation of the state pattern which lead to duplicate code (3 classes with the same code).
-Duplicate code to generate a random spell.
-We didn't use packages yet.

 #### **Large Class**
 Some classes (Arena) contain many fields and others (Enemy, Spaceship) contain many methods.